Back to Insights

 Avoiding Common ROI Calculation Mistakes

-Organizations should present ROI results in formats appropriate for different stakeholder audiences.
+Presenting ROI results effectively requires tailoring the format to each stakeholder audience.
 Executive presentations should emphasize strategic impact and competitive positioning alongside financial returns.
 Operational reports should detail process-level improvements that inform optimization decisions.
 Financial reports should follow established accounting conventions for technology investment returns to ensure comparability with other investment categories and alignment with organizational budgeting processes.

 Organizations should also distinguish between leading and lagging ROI indicators when building their measurement frameworks.
 Leading indicators such as employee adoption rates, workflow completion speed, and process error frequencies provide early signals about likely future returns.
 Lagging indicators including cumulative cost savings, revenue attributable to AI-enabled capabilities, and headcount efficiency improvements confirm realized value over longer measurement periods.